-Various industries calculate use the Net Promoter Score Survey Software to calculate the Net Promoter Score with a standard formula: (Number of Promoters — Number of Detractors) / (Number of Respondents) x 100.
+Various industries calculate use the NPS Survey to calculate the Net Promoter Score with a standard formula: (Number of Promoters — Number of Detractors) / (Number of Respondents) x 100.
 However, the definition of an ideal net promoter score differs for different sectors.
 Here is a representation of Net Promoter Score Benchmarks by sectors and industries.

 How Different Industries Calculate Net Promoter Score

 An average Net Promoter Score may differ for various industries.
 What is acclaimed as a good Net Promoter Score for one industry can be considered a bad Net Promoter Score for another industry.
 When you are trying to decide whether your NPS® is a good or a bad score, compare it to your competitors within your industry.

 There are a lot of industries currently using the Net Promoter Score.
 What can be considered as an “ideal” NPS score benchmark depends on the industry type, and the products or services provided by your company.
 For example, (refer to the image above) the Net Promoter Score for health insurance companies ranges from -2 to 35, with an average of around 10.
 On the other hand, the Net Promoter Score for hotels, ranges from approximately -20 to 62, with a rough average between 30-32.

 The average Net Promoter Score for different industries can be diverse.
 Thus, qualifying NPS scores for individual organizations as good or bad would depend on the different industries themselves based on the ongoing industry trend.

 So, even though an NPS as close as 100 is considered best, you may want to only concentrate on making your NPS the highest in your industry.
 Also, one of the best ways to judge your NPS is on the basis of your previous score.
 You must try to improve your Net Promoter Score as compared to your previous one.
 This continuous competition with your own self to improve your score will ensure that you’re on the right track in terms of providing outstanding services to your customers.